riceissa/issarice.com/wiki/givewell-staff-growth.md

 2016-09-10   2              18              20
 2016-10-01   2 $(-0,+0)$    19 $(-0,+1)$    20 $(-0,+0)$

-Table: Growth of GiveWell and Open Phil.
+Table: Growth of GiveWell and Open Phil since September 2016.

 # Plots